jrkong2001utm/jrkong2001utm/README.md

   <h1 style="font-size: 100px;"><b> Hi there, I'm Jia Rou!</b></h1>
   <h8>
     I'm a 3rd year data engineering student who is passionate about digging into data to make<br>
-    the data more useful,informative and<br>
+    the data more useful,informative and meaningful to help people understanding their desires<br>
-    meaningful to help people understanding their desires and make<br> decisions.
-I am proficient in predictive modeling, data processing,<br>
+    and make decisions.
+I am proficient in predictive modeling, data processing and data mining<br>
-    and data mining algorithms,as well as scripting languages including<br> Python and Java.
-I am also capable of creating, developing, testing<br>
+    algorithms,as well as scripting languages including Python and Java.
+I am also capable<br>
-    and deploying a system to provide services to the organizations. </h8>
+    of creating, developing, testing and deploying a system to provide services to the organizations. </h8>
 </div>
 <br>
 <br>